PriyaPalak/Supply-Chain-Analytics-Challenge/README.md

-# :truck: Codebasics Supply Chain Analytics Challenge
+# :truck: CodeBasics Supply Chain Analytics Challenge

 ## :muscle: About the Challenge